aure31/ModelBlock/README.md

 # Model Block Plugin
-ceci est un portage de BetterModel en tant que plugin pumkin
+This is a port of BetterModel as a pumkin plugin.